HelloWorldLTY/scEval/readme.md

 docker run -it --rm my-conda-image
 ```

 For other methods we used, please refer to their original project website for instructions.
 We recommend  creating different environments for different methods.
-Considering the difficulties of installing different scFMs, we provide a list of yml files we used to install these models in the folder **installation_baselines**.
+Considering the difficulties of installing different scFMs, we provide a list of yml files and an example of Dockerfile we used to install these models in the folder **installation_baselines**.

 These methods include: